norbusan/piwigopress/readme.txt

 == Changelog ==

-= 2.30dev =
+= 2.30 =
-* new features by Anton Lavrov
-  - multiple image ids can be used in the shortcode
+* multiple image ids can be used in the shortcode (by Anton Lavrov)
-  - support for displaying the photo name (title)
+* support for displaying the photo name (title) (by Anton Lavrov)
+* shortcode generator - support name setting
+* fix 'albumpicture' setting not being preserved

 = 2.29 =
 * security related improvements by Rüdiger Schulz, big thanks!